Permian Basin: Is The Land Grab Turning Into Permania?

 1. Introduction

 The unconventional oil rush in the Permian Basin is ongoing, as cash, people and equipment pour into the booming petroleum province over the past couple of years.
 Is a bubble in the inflating?
 What phase of oil land grab is the industry currently in?
 How are various involved parties conducting themselves?
-Who is creating shareholder value and who is destructing it under the presently prevailing oil price regime (OIL)?
+Who is creating shareholder value and who is destroying it under the presently prevailing oil price regime (OIL)?

 In this article, the second installment of a series of articles focusing on the Permian Basin (see here for part 1), we examine publicly announced land transactions, hoping to glean some answers to these questions.